kadmielp/EpiTelos/README.md

 ---

 ## ⚠️ Disclaimer
 EpiTelos is a prototype provided "as is".
-The developers are not responsible for any consequences arising from usage.
+The author is not responsible for any consequences arising from usage.
 Always verify AI outputs for accuracy, especially regarding personal or professional decisions.

 ---